Summary of Significant Accounting Policies

 License revenue from licenses that were granted to third parties is recognized ratably over the period of the license agreements.
 Revenue from R&D services is recognized over the period the R&D services are performed.
-No new revenue arrangements were entered into during the nine months ended September 30, 2018.
+No new revenue arrangements were entered in the year.

 Cost of Revenue

 Cost of revenue relates to the performance of services or contract research and consists of direct external expenses relating to projects and internal costs, including overhead allocated on a full-time equivalent basis.